JupiterOne/security-policy-templates/README.md

   implement/enforce this policy.

 Similar to the concept of "micro-services", the policies and procedures are written in "micro-docs" that are decoupled from the policies.
-The are mapped to each other via the above configuration.
+They are mapped to each other via the above configuration.

 `config.json { procedures }`